nuls-io/devsite/docs/Docs/s_tools.md

 #### Service List

 All service nodes are displayed in the service list.
-The service node refers to the URL address of the NULS API module.
-When the service address is not selected, http://beta.public1.nuls.io is used by default.
+The service node refers to the URL address of the NULS Public-Service module.
+When the service address is not selected, by default, the officially provided test network's Public-Service service `http://beta.public1.nuls.io`.
 The operation page is as shown in the following figure.

 ![](./mavenPackage/vdz2UUE.png)
 ![](./mavenPackage/7cxoYNz.png)